0c1av/Nox/README.md

 # Nox – Penetration Testing & Target Monitoring Tool

 Nox is a comprehensive penetration testing tool designed to scan targets, track related targets, and provide a web-based overview of all scans and results.
-It combines directory scanning, vulnerability testing (including XSS), and real-time monitoring in a single Dockerized solution.
+It combines directory scanning, vulnerability testing (XSS, SQL, ...), and real-time monitoring in a single Dockerized solution.